McDougall Orphanage and Morley Residential School Timeline

 The orphanage is overcrowded and strapped for cash.

-A permanent schoolhouse on the south side of the river is under construction for the Bearspaw day students.
+A permanent schoolhouse on the south side of the river is under construction for the Bearspaw day children.

-A new, larger orphanage building, owned by the Missionary Society, is erected with hot-air heating and accommodation for 40 students.
+A new, larger orphanage building, owned by the Missionary Society, is erected with hot-air heating and accommodation for 40 children.

-The WMS contributes to the new building and continues to make occasional grants in support of the residence.
+The Women’s Missionary Society contributes to the new building and continues to make occasional grants in support of the residence.

 The old orphanage building is used as a carpentry workshop for the boys.